r-lidar-lab/lidRviewer/README.md

 ### Advantages of `lidRviewer`:

 * Capable of handling hundred millions of points efficiently if they fits in memory, unlike `rgl`, which may struggle with a few million.
-* More memory efficient: it requires only a small amount of additional memory, whereas `rgl` may need gigabytes to store a full copy of the point cloud.
+* More memory efficient: it requires less additional memory than `rgl` that may require gigabytes to store a full copy of the point cloud.
 * Provides keyboard controls for changing coloring attributes and point size on-the-fly.
 * Features eyes-dome lighting for better visualization.